mjhea0/python-decorators/readme.md

   Printing from the second_child() function.
   ```

-  Finally, did you notice that in example three, we excuted the sibling functions within the parent functions - e.g, `second_child()`.
+  Finally, did you notice that in example three, we executed the sibling functions within the parent functions - e.g, `second_child()`.
 Meanwhile in this last example, we did not add parenthesis to the sibling functions - `first_child` - when called so that way we can use them in the future.
 Make sense?

 ## Now, my friend, you are ready to take on decorators!
 Let's look at two examples: